bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-09-13-sweet-sixteen.md

 _Contains strong violence._

-_Sweet Sixteen_ is set in Glasgow in a working class area once home of the great Clyde shipyards and, though never acknowledged in the film, the heart of the famously radical Scottish trade union movement.
-The area is now largely poverty-stricken projects, product of de-industrialisation and decline, and this painful coming of age tale follows young Liam’s adventures in the drug trade.
-The film immerses us naturally in this world with a thoughtful narrative structure, evocative casting and rapid-fire dialogue.
-Loach, a masterful actor’s director, elicits wonderful performances, particularly from the young inexperienced actors.
-As in many American films, dealing drugs is presented as an entrepreneurial response to, and embodiment of, the neo-liberal times.
-For the immiserated lumpens left behind by Thatcherism, drugs seem to offer solace to some.
-To others, dealing offers economic survival, and the only route to class mobility still open.
-Liam’s motives are painfully ironic and touching; as so often in Loach’s films there is a difficult and complex family history.
-He is trying to get enough money together so his Mom, in jail taking the rap for her no-good drug dealer boyfriend, can start a new life with Liam when she gets released… on his sixteenth birthday.
-To raise the money, Liam has to show a real talent for dealing drugs, betraying his friends and manoeuvring with the refined but ruthless ‘rich cunts’ who really run the business.

-There is no stirring rhetoric to answer the film’s bitter ironies and unresolved contradictions.
-The film concludes sadly, there are no epiphanies, no slogans.
-Perhaps, there is an optimism of the spirit in the feeling that this memorable Liam could still make his own story in this perilous place and time.
-Loach offers us clear-sighted and unsentimental – but deeply emotional and generous – pictures of how contemporary capitalism is making and remaking class and how working class people, heroes of a kind, sometimes fight back, sometimes just endure.

-Scott Forsyth, _CineAction_, 2003

 _Sweet Sixteen_ is sure to be written off in some quarters as Ken Loach beating the same old drum, and that’s perfectly true.
 The movie is so classical an instance of his committed realist cinema that it’s practically a curriculum vitae.
 Economy is destiny as always, but the grim determinism in the atmosphere chiefly recalls _My Name Is Joe_ (1998), with its context of chronic mass employment and its ear-straining Scottish idiom.
 ‘Every fuckin’ choice stinks doon here,’ Joe cried out in anguish at his ruined dreams, and it isn’t hard to imagine that Liam, the aspiring hero of _Sweet Sixteen_, exhibits Loach’s archetypal proletarian at an earlier stage, before the bitter lesson has quite sunk in (screenwriter Paul Laverty indeed proposes the film as a sort of prequel to _Joe_).
 While he’s less sensitive and far more pragmatic, fifteen-year-old Liam also naturally conjures up Billy in _Kes_ (1969), capable of finer things but hamstrung from the start.
 Billy’s taming of the kestrel connotes a human potential beyond his preordained drudgery in the coal pit, and Liam has an iconic object too.
 The riverside caravan where he plans to live with his shiftless mother lean is the street kid’s version of an Arcadian idyll – plentiful fishing and plastic flowers on the doorway.
 In either case, it’s the merest glimpse of freedom, for the iron laws of necessity soon kick in to extinguish all hope.

 Those who want British cinema to be light and fluffy have sometimes accused Loach of defeatism and complained that his working-class tragedies are rigged by melodramatic plotting.
 No doubt; yet from Zola to _Bicycle Thieves_, a long tradition links melodrama with realism.
 The coincidences and chance encounters in one (Liam finances the caravan through drug dealing until he sets foot on the wrong council estate) add up to a nemesis that conveniently doubles for the oppressive social structures in the other.
 A certain lack of novelty is the price Loach pays for his conviction that human misery is systemic.
 The basic rules of capitalism haven’t changed, and he keeps plugging away at that unfashionable truth for the few who care to listen.
 In line with the most durable Marxist aesthetic, Loach and his writers seek out protagonists whose experiences are typical – not one-off overachievers like Billy Elliot – to feed the audience’s syrupy fantasies, but the ordinary Joes and Liams trying to scrape together a decent life.
 While the method risks abstraction (as in _Bread and Roses_, where the people are agitprop mannequins representing the class struggle), it more often results in characters who feel rounded and concrete.
 With a touch of the 19-century realist, Loach steers a middle course between the particular and the universal, specifying psychological traits, yet refracting them through wider processes and institutions.
 You get a sharp sense of the emotional dialectic binding Liam and his mother – how her benign neglect spurs him on to ever greater possessiveness and need.
 At the same time, it’s clear that the rootlessness motivating both in contradictory ways is their inevitable portion as the losers of history.